Foundation Class

 Phonics

-This week we have been working on our Set 3 Sounds.
-We have continued to embed the sounds:-
+This week, we have continued learning our Set 3 sounds.
+We have been practising the sounds:

-Please practice reading and writing these sounds at home.
+Please continue to practise reading and writing these sounds at home.

 Writing